barnardb/cookies/README.md

 Cookies
 =======

-Extracts cookies from the users Chrome, Firefox or Safari cookie database, outputting them in a format appropriate for use in the HTTP `Cookie` header.
+Extracts cookies from the user's Chrome, Chromium, Firefox or Safari cookie database.
+A single cookie value can be retrieved, or all cookies applicable to given URL can be retrieved and output in a format appropriate for use in the HTTP `Cookie` header.
-This is useful in some scripting situations.
+Both of these usages are useful for scripting purposes.

-This core cookie reading code is provided by the [zellyn/kooky] cookie extraction library.
+The core cookie reading code is provided by the [zellyn/kooky] cookie extraction library.
 This `cookies` tool provides a command-line interface to that library that allows you to select which browser cookie databases to use and filter for all or a particular cookie that are relevant for a given URL.